“Life is a balance between holding on and letting go.” Rumi

 I remember as a kid I never wanted to go to sleep.
-If my parents had company, I did not want to go to bed, I wanted to be with whoever was visiting.
-But on ordinary nights when there was no company, I still did not want to go to bed.
-I would get bad dreams sometimes, or I would be anxious about school because I was an awful student, maybe there was a test the next day which sent me spinning with anxiety.
-I remember going downstairs crying to my parents saying I could not sleep.
-I do not remember how I finally got to sleep, but as I remember that now, I am filled with empathy for the anxious child that I was.
+If my parents had company, I definitely didn’t want to go to bed, I wanted to be with whoever was visiting.
+But on ordinary nights, I still didn’t want to go to sleep because I’d get bad dreams, or I’d be anxious about my struggles in school.
+If there was a test the next day, it sent me spinning with anxiety.
+I remember crying to my parents on those sleepless nights and I’m filled with empathy for the anxious child that I was.

-Well, my job is still to get through a day, and as I think back on my years I see that my way of handling life was to just push ahead, like walking through a dense forest that doesn’t have a path.
+Somehow, I got through each day — that was my job.
+I think back on my years and see that my way of handling life was to just push ahead, like walking through a dense forest that doesn’t have a path.
 I guess you can say I was in uncharted territory, but isn’t that the way for all of us?
 How did other people get through life?
-Yet, I kept going, pushing aside the sadness, the inadequate feelings about myself, and the unsettled feeling that comes as a result of ignoring upsetting negativity.
+But I pushed through the sadness, the inadequate feelings, and the unsettledness that comes as a result of ignoring painful negativity.

-There are several ways to look at this way of coping.
-On one hand I see the persistence in me because despite the feelings that were unsuccessfully shoved down the rabbit hole, I still carried them with me.
-I struggled through school, moved out of my family home at an early age supported myself and eventually got a masters degree (the first one in my family) all with a feeling of self-effacement and underlying sadness.
-Quite an accomplishment!
-But there were times when I wondered why I am making life so hard for myself?
-Why am I always struggling?
+Reflecting back, I’m amazed at my persistence, because in spite of the feelings that were unsuccessfully shoved down the rabbit hole, I carried on anyway.
+I struggled through school, moved out of my family home at an early age, supported myself and eventually got a master’s degree in social work— all with a feeling of inadequacy and sadness.
+That’s quite an accomplishment!
+But there were times when I wondered why life was so hard.
+Why was I always struggling?
 Isn’t it easier just to be happy?
-But I could not let go of these heavy-hearted feelings, no more than I can stop breathing.
-Self-hate was my companion.
+But I couldn’t let go of these heavy-hearted feelings, no more than I could stop breathing.
+Self-hate became my companion.

-Now I am a retired social worker, I have cancer and am being treated with chemotherapy which is knocking me out.
-I wake up and have energy, so I decide to go for a walk, or clean the apartment, and suddenly my energy is depleted and all I can do is sit down and rest my body.
-When I sprawl across the sofa letting my body rest, I do not have the resistance I had as a child.
-I am not fighting sleep, nor am I trying to fight through all sorts of emotional issues to accomplish things.
-I just give in to my body, my muscles relax, and it is a feeling of relief.
+Now I am retired, I had cancer, received chemotherapy and a stem cell transplant which two years later still knocks me out.
+I wake up and have energy, so I decide to go for a walk, or begin the tasks of the day, and suddenly my energy is depleted and all I can do is rest my body.
+When I sprawl across the sofa limp and relaxed, I don’t have the resistance I had as a child.
+I am not fighting sleep, nor am I trying to fight through all sorts of emotional issues in order to accomplish something.
+I just give in to my body, my muscles relax, and I feel glorious relief.
 In a few seconds, I am in a sound sleep and when I wake up, I am more alert and relaxed.

-The way to surrender is to be mindful of the resistance and to ask yourself questions.
-What am I resisting and why?
+When I realize I am struggling with resistance I ask myself, what am I resisting and why?
 Where is this coming from?
-Is it originating from somewhere in the past?
-Does it have anything to do with present issues or is it old baggage?
-Becoming aware of resistance and its origins, then being compassionate with yourself is the first and biggest step in self growth.
-We all deserve a reward for getting through childhood and we should not be blaming ourselves, because whatever the issue we all did our best to survive and thrive and now we are able adults who can move forward.
-So, take a deep breath, and let life happen.
+Does it have anything to do with present issues, is it old baggage from the past?
+I discovered that being aware of resistance and its origins, creates self-compassion and self-growth.
+We all deserve a reward for getting through childhood and we shouldn’t be blaming ourselves for anything, because whatever the issue we all did our best to survive and thrive and now we are able adults who can move forward — so I take a deep breath, and let life happen.